reflectoring/reflectoring.github.io/_posts/2020-12-21-circuitbreaker-with-resilience4j.md

 `CircuitBreaker` exposes many metrics, these are some important ones:

-* Total number of successful, failed or ignored calls (`resilience4j.circuitbreaker.calls`)
+* Total number of successful, failed, or ignored calls (`resilience4j.circuitbreaker.calls`)
 * State of the circuit breaker (`resilience4j.circuitbreaker.state`)
 * Failure rate of the circuit breaker (`resilience4j.circuitbreaker.failure.rate`)
-* Total number of calls which have not been permitted (`resilience4.circuitbreaker.not.permitted.calls`)
+* Total number of calls that have not been permitted (`resilience4.circuitbreaker.not.permitted.calls`)
 * Slow call of the circuit breaker (`resilience4j.circuitbreaker.slow.call.rate`)

 First, we create `CircuitBreakerConfig`, `CircuitBreakerRegistry`, and `CircuitBreaker` as usual.
 Then, we create a `MeterRegistry` and bind the `CircuitBreakerRegistry` to it: